 There are so many flavors that converge in the aji amarillo pepper – a sun-drenched crispness, a fruity turn from the tropics, and even a hint of raisin.
-Between the flavors, the yellow-golden hue, and a sultry medium-heat, it’s like summer kissed these chilies.
+Between the flavors, the yellow-golden hue, and a sultry medium-heat (30,000 to 50,000 Scoville heat units), it’s like summer kissed these chilies.
 Aji amarillo is so delicious that it’s truly the chili of a nation.
 For Peru, it’s one of the pivotal ingredients used in their regional recipes – from hot sauces to salad toppings, it’s a staple of their cuisine.
 Outside of Peru, they are much tougher to find, but, obviously, well worth the hunt.

 What does aji amarillo mean?
 What’s the history if this chili?

 In Spanish, aji means “chili” and amarillo means “yellow”, so simply aji amarillo is a “yellow chili.”
 Logical, yes, and it belies the generations this chili has impacted.
 It has been a staple of Peruvian cuisine for hundreds of years.
 In fact, the Incas used this chili which speaks to its long heritage.
 Its other name – Peruvian pepper – is truly more to the point.
 This is a chili that heats the blood of a nation and has done so for years.